projectriff/cli/docs/riff_streaming_pulsar-gateway_list.md

 ### Synopsis

-List pulsar gateways in a namespace or across all namespaces.
+List Pulsar gateways in a namespace or across all namespaces.

 For detail regarding the status of a single pulsar gateway, run: